rhysmoggs/ms3-cocktail/README.md

 2. Create a Procfile by typing `echo web: python run.py > Procfile` in the terminal.
 In the newly created "Procfile", check to see if a blank line appears under the written code.
 If there is, delete and save that change.
 It can cause issues with Heroku.
 3. Commit and push.
 4. On the Heroku website.
 Create a new app and name it.
 Choose the regeion closest to you.
 5. Create a new database on Heroku.
-Resources > Add-ons, search for heroku-postgreSQL and choose the 'Hobby Dev - Free' option, or whichever suits your needs.
+Resources > Add-ons, search for heroku postgres and choose the 'Hobby Dev - Free' option, or whichever suits your needs.
 6. Once confirmed, go to Settings > Config Vars > Reveal Config Vars, and input the following:
     ```
     IP = 0.0.0.0